infotroph/efrhizo/efrhizo-log.md

 Mike attached an updated 2011 CN file: Most of the differences are that root and rhizome are now identified with an annotation in the 'notes' column.
 Updated `rawdata/Tractor-Core-CN-2011.csv` to incorporate all changes -- this breaks my (still uncommitted) plotting script, will commit all R code separately.

 Hand-corrected fertilization rates in 2014 biomass file to match 2014 CN file: As per Mike's email, Blocks 1 & 2 were swapped.
 Correct rates for Block 1 are N0 E56 S56 W0, Block 2 N56 E0 S0 W56.

+First ~working attempt at a tractor core data cleanup script.
+Writes all 480 locations/depths for each year to `data/tractorcore.csv`.
+Note that all C and N contents are for individual samples, so samples that had biomass but no CN data show as missing values here.
+In downstream plots/tables, I plan to recalculate these from block-averaged %C and %N in order to avoid losing the biomass information (especially important for 2011 10-30 layer, which contained a few rhizomes but they didn't get measured).